learning-zone/spring-boot-basics/spring-notes.md

 #### Q. How do you Enable HTTP response compression in Spring Boot?
 #### Q. What is the configuration file name, which is used by Spring Boot?
 `application.properties`
-#### Q. What is differentiate Between an Embedded Container and a War?
+#### Q. What is difference Between an Embedded Container and a War?